 Hydrogen is an extremely valuable material.

-It can be used to separate crude oil so we are left with many more useful products such as diesel, petrol and jet fuel.
-We can add and take away from it to produce new useful by-products, as well as use it as a cleaner replacement for fossil fuels.
+Hydrogen can be used to separate crude oil into products such as petrol and jet fuel.
+We can add and take away from Hydrogen to produce useful by-products.
+And we can use it as a cleaner replacement for fossil fuels.

 All these different uses make hydrogen a big hope for future low carbon energy needs in many different areas.
 But first of all…